| Modifier and Type | Method and Description |

 on the key though.

-if there is no such elementpublic static <K,V> Map<K,V> create()
+or null if there is no such elementpublic static <K,V> Map<K,V> create()